Pedro-Porto/specula/README.md

 # 🛡️ Specula

 **Specula** is a lightweight, terminal-based monitoring and control system for Linux systems.
-It provides real-time system metrics (CPU, memory, disk usage) and remote command execution capabilities through a secure TCP socket protocol.
+It provides real-time system metrics (CPU, memory, disk usage) and remote command execution capabilities through a TCP socket protocol.

 ---